The Audition That Changed Everything

 I hadn’t.

-The Problem: Breaking In Feels Impossible
+The Problem: Breaking In Feels Like a Locked Room With No Door

-Here’s the truth nobody tells you: breaking into voice acting feels like trying to join a secret club where nobody publishes the membership rules.
+Here’s the truth nobody tells you: breaking into voice acting feels like trying to join a club where nobody publishes the membership rules.

+Add the intimidation factor.
+You’re competing against people with IMDb credits, agents, and voices you’d recognize from commercials you’ve heard a thousand times.
 When I started, I thought my voice wasn’t “special” enough.
 I didn’t sound like James Earl Jones or have the range of Nancy Cartwright.
-I just sounded like… me.
-And that felt like a problem.
+I just sounded like me.
+That felt like a problem.

 Why Breaking In Is Hard (And Why That’s Actually Good News)